vnguyendon/gw-config-apis/bot/sequences/README.md

 - To provide bits of sequence templates subsequently

-## Asking a question

-### Scenario
+## Scenario

-We want to describe dialogue sequences between a bot and a human, starting with asking a question.
+We want to describe dialogue sequences between a bot and a human:
+* The sequence starts with the bot asking a question
+* The human is then offered a selection of possible answers
+* The human selects an answer
+* The bot replies, either by another questions or by providing the human with cards

+### Asking a question

 An interaction contains actions.
 The most common action is "ShowQuestion"

-The following json sample describes a question asked by the bot, with it’s translations
+The following json sample describes a question asked by the bot, with its translations

      "Action": "ShowQuestion",
      "Label": [
-             { "en": "Do you have regrets?" },
+              { "en": "A little comfort?" },
-             { "fr": "Avez-vous des regrets ?"},
+              { "fr": "Un peu de récomfort ?" },
-             { "es": "¿Tiene algún remordimiento?" }
+              { "es": "¿Un pequeño zen?" }
-             ]
+              ],

 Each question has a question Id, so we need to add a QuestionId attribute:
      "Action": "ShowQuestion",
+     "QuestionId": "WouldYouLikeToFeelZen",

+Adding this key, the json becomes:

+     "Action": "ShowQuestion",
-     "QuestionId": "DoYouHaveRegrets",
+     "QuestionId": "WouldYouLikeToFeelZen",
+     "Label": [
+              { "en": "A little comfort?" },
+              { "fr": "Un peu de récomfort ?" },
+              { "es": "¿Un pequeño zen?" }
+              ],

-## Providing answer options to the user
+### Providing answer options to the user

-### Scenario
+To answer a question, users typically choose from a set of commands.
+It can be described as follows:

+    Commands:
+      [
+          {
+            "CommandId": "ZenYes",
+            "Label": [{ "en": "Yes" },{ "fr": "Oui" },{ "es": "Si" }],
+           }
+           ,
+           {
+            "CommandId": "ZenNo",
+            "Label": [{ "en": "No" },{ "fr": "Non" },{ "es": "No" }],
+           }
+      ]

-## Reacting to the user's choice
+### Reacting to the user's choice

-### Scenario
+When the user interacts with the bot, we want the bot be able to react with a direct pre-defined piece of content.
+We will call this direct reaction an 'instant feedback'
+This instant feedback usually appears after the user makes a choice and before the bot's next message.

+Here is an example of this, applied to the ZenYes command:

+    "CommandId": "ZenYes",
+    "OptionalMediaType": "AnimatedGif",
+    "OptionalMediaSource": "Giphy",
+    "OptionalMediaPath": "oXV6IEt10fvIQ",
+    "Label": [{ "en": "Yes" },{ "fr": "Oui" },{ "es": "Si" }],

+When the user clicks "Yes" to the question "A little comfort?", the bot should then send:
+- an Animated Gif (OptionalMediaType -> defines the type of the Media)
+- pulled from the website Giphy (OptionalMediaSource -> defines the source of the content)
+- with the URL path: oXV6IEt10fvIQ (OptionalMediaPath -> define the path to access the content)

-## Providing cards to the user
+### Providing cards to the user

+Another common action is "ShowCards" which picks a random message (made of a text plus an image).
+We need to know where this message comes from.
+One way of doing that is by pointing the Intention we wish to express ("GoodMorning", "ThankYou",...), the Area (with a number) or the Theme (theme/dogs).

+Here is an example of two choices of cards:

+       Commands:
+         [
+             {
+             "Action": "ShowCards",
+             "CommandId": "SuggestionsPoems",
+             "TargetType": "Intention",
+             "TargetId": "43B296",
+             "TargetDescription": "poems"
+             }
+             ,
+             {
+             "Action": "ShowCards",
+             "CommandId": "SuggestionsPositiveThoughts",
+             "TargetType": "Intention",
+             "TargetId": "67CC40",
+             "TargetDescription": "positive-thoughts"
+             }
+         ]

+In this example 67CC40 is the code name for the intention: positive-thoughts (which contains a library of messages that express positive thoughts), and TargetDescription contains a human readable description of what we want to say.

-### Scenario
+### Exit the conversation